Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/DevOps - PM2/PM2 ecosystem.config.js - PRIMER.md

 Here's a boilerplate, but take notes that:
 - A naming convention is the app name followed by the port number it listens to.
 This is because pm2 does not care if your script listens to a specific port - pm2 does not manage that - so `pm2 list` or `pm2 ls` doesn't show the ports being listened to
 - The `script` filepath is relative to ecosystem.config.js
 - interpreter (path to the node interpreter) is optional but useful if you have different node paths from nvm because of compatibility issues (like Firebase glitches on certain node versions), or you have a specified nvm node version to assure compatibility when migrating, or any other reasons.
-Note the internet may say the key is "exec_interpreter" but that's for older pm2.
+Note the internet may say the key is "exec_interpreter" but that's for an older pm2.
-- env is optional but useful for passing environmental variables when starting the app from pm2 and is also useful to pass in a PORT number that your express server uses from dotenv and process.env.PORT, assuring that none of your NodeJS apps will clash with port numbers
+- The key `env:` is optional but useful for passing environmental variables when starting the app from pm2 and is also useful to pass in a PORT number that your express server uses from dotenv and process.env.PORT, assuring that none of your NodeJS apps will clash with port numbers.
+Or you can simply rely on `.env` files at your app folders.

 ```
 module.exports = {